Experimental detection of quantum coherent evolution through the violation of Leggett-Garg-type inequalities: Supplementary Material

-The initial absorption depth of the sample is $d\simeq8.0$.
-With optimized spectral tailoring, we can prepare AFC with extremely small background absorption $d_0\leq0.05$.
-The Zeeman population relaxation lifetime is measured by spectral-hole burning, $T_Z=42.9$ ms in the current crystals, which is 7 times longer than that of 10 ppm doped crystals \cite{SHB}.
-With two-pulse photon echoes, we measured an optical coherence time $T_2=28.4$ us (homogeneous linewidth $\Gamma_h=11$ kHz).
-Because of the better coherence properties and the more efficient optical pumping achieved in the current sample, the AFC efficiency is significantly higher than that obtained in 10 ppm doped crystals \cite{polarization}.

-The preparation and measurement timing is controlled by three arbitrary function generators (AFG, Tektronix, AFG3252).
-It takes 12.5 ms for AFC preparation.
-To avoid the fluorescence noise caused by the classical pump light, the measurement cycle begins after waiting for time $T_w=1.5$ ms after the preparation cycle is completed. $N$ trials of single photon pulses are stored in the sample in the 10-ms measurement phase.
+The preparation and measurement timing is controlled by three arbitrary function generators (Tektronix, AFG3252).
+As shown in Fig. S2, the AFC preparation takes 12.5 ms. To avoid the fluorescence noise caused by the classical pump light, The measurement phase starts 1.5 ms after the preparation completes. $N$ trials of single photon pulses are stored in the sample in the 10-ms measurement phase.
 The complete preparation and measurement cycles are repeated at a frequency of 40 Hz.
-A schematic drawing of the timing sequence of the experiment is given in the Supplemental Information.
+The chopper before SPD is opened in the measurement phases to enable detection of single photons.

+During the measurement cycle, $N=25000$ trials of 440 nm laser pulses are sent into the PPKTP crystal with a periodicity of 400 ns.
+The generated single photon pulses are stored in the sample and retrieved after a programmable time $\tau_s$.
+The pulsed operation of the photon source further improves the signal-to-noise ratio as a result of the temporal separation of the retrieved photons from the transmitted noise.
+Due to the mismatched bandwidth of the signal photons and the quantum memories, most of the input photons are transmitted directly through the sample.
+The extinction ratio for orthogonal polarizations is approximately 1000:1 in our setup, so a small transmission peak still can be seen at $t=0$ in Fig. S4(a).
+For the measurements presented in Fig. 3(b), to probe the quantum states for longer storage time, $N=10000$ trials of single-photon pulses are sent into the sample with a periodicity of 1000 ns.